Optimality Guarantees for Particle Belief Approximation of POMDPs: Numerical Experiments

 In the Sub Hunt POMDP, from the POMCPOW benchmark~\cite{sunberg2018pomcpow}, the agent controls a submarine with the goal of finding and destroying an opposing submarine.
 The state space consists of the grid locations of both the agent and enemy submarines, a Boolean determining whether or not the enemy is aware of the agent’s presence, and the enemy’s goal direction $(\{1,\dots,20\}^4 \times \{\text{aware, unaware}\} \times \{N,S,E,W\})$.
 The agent is given the option to move three steps in any of the four cardinal directions, attack the enemy, or ping the enemy with active sonar while the enemy randomly chooses between taking two steps forward or one step diagonally forward.

-In the Sub Hunt domain, PFT methods dominate all other planners over all planning times.
-Because the state space is discrete, value iteration can be used to calculate $Q$-values for the fully observable MDP, and QMDP~\cite{littman1995learning} can be used for the rollout policy.
+In the Sub Hunt domain, PFT methods dominate all other planners over all planning times, with Sparse-PFT having a slight edge over all other planners.
+Because the state space is discrete, value iteration can be used to calculate $Q$-values for the fully observable MDP, and QMDP can be used for the rollout policy.
 With this strong belief-based rollout policy, both PFT-DPW and Sparse-PFT are able to construct nearly-optimal policies with planning times as low as 0.01 seconds, leading to no noticeable further improvement over longer planning times.
 Conversely, POMCPOW and AdaOPS have gradually increasing planning curves in \cref{fig:all-plots}, with AdaOPS nearly reaching the performance of PFT planners at 1 second and POMCPOW reaching an earlier inflection point, resulting in a final performance lower than the other three planners.
+POMCP and QMDP perform poorly due to the large branching factor~\cite{sunberg2018pomcpow} and inability to perform costly information gathering, respectively.